imherrera/composed-di/README.md

 It provides:
 - ServiceKey<T>: a typed token used to identify a service
 - ServiceFactory<T>: a contract to create a service (with helpers singletonFactory and oneShotFactory)
-- ServiceModule: a resolver that wires factories, validates dependencies, and injects services
+- ServiceModule: a resolver that wires factories, validates dependencies, and provides services

 ServiceModule will:
 - detect recursive dependencies (a factory that depends on its own key)